 The Perfect Design Series Workout by Tracy Anderson

 - The workout reminds me of a barre class or a really intense pilates class.
-It’s love of small movements, high reps, low weights.
-It would be great for toning, although not necessarily weight loss, since there is minimal cardio.
+It’s lots of small movements, high reps, low weights.
+It would be great for toning, although not necessarily weight loss since there is minimal cardio.
 It’s great if you just want to “tighten up” but not really bulk up or burn tons of calories.

 - I was definitely sore the next day, which was good.
 Especially considering I wasn’t really sweating too much.
 (Again, probably because it’s not much cardio.)
 So it’s a good workout if you won’t have time to wash your hair afterward!